jsvobo/DetSeg/README.md

     /datasets - where to put datasets files and files working with the datasets dataset_loading.py - coco wrapper, filepath parsing, test for coco_loading

-    /config - (not used right now, will use config files in the future)
+    /config
+        pipeline_config.yaml - main config for the pipeline. (the project uses hydra to manage configurations)

 ### Needed coco structure (for year=2017, analogous for 2014 in the same place)